webronen/PiiDrone_X-314_Quad/README.md

 ---

 ## Summary

-You went from a mathematical exercise to a practical flight tuner:

-- **Before:** Found gains that "looked good" in simulation
-- **After:** Finds gains that feel great in actual flight

-The final version gives you the rock-solid, precise hover and stick response you want for demanding flight!
+PiiDrone X-314 Quad now features a fully automated, per-axis PID tuning system that delivers precise, robust, and responsive flight control.
+The StepSync autotune algorithm uses real-world step response metrics and Pareto optimization to efficiently find gains that meet exact flight performance targets for each axis—no guesswork, no endless searching.
+The result is a drone that achieves rock-solid, hands-off hover and crisp, reliable stick response, ready for demanding applications and confident flight.

 ---